laurynjames1/Terraform-Project/README.md

 ## Notes
 - The VM uses SSH key authentication only
 - Storage account names must be globally unique — this is handled by appending a random string
-- Sentinel is connected to the Log Analytics workspace and the OMS agent is configured for monitoring
+- Sentinel is connected to the Log Analytics workspace and the AMA agent is configured for monitoring
 - Make sure the workspace_key is securely managed and never hardcoded into source control

 ---